Campaign : Road Safety Week 2019

 The Annual Road Safety Week (4th – 10th February) was celebrated across the nation with great fervor.
 Initiated by the National Safety Council in collaboration with The Ministry Of Road Transport & Highways – Government Of India, the motive of road safety awareness drive is to reach out to all motorist and sensitize them on various issues such as speeding, lane cutting, seat belts, helmets, use of mobile phones, driving under alcohol influence, illegal parking, entering no entry zones, breaking signals, excessive honking and other actions which often lead to traffic chaos and accidents.

-The cycling community in Mumbai is continuously increasing with #cycle2work project initiated by Firoza and riders are making fearless efforts to reach office on a bicycle.
-But excessive dominance of cars and their merciless driving is making it difficult for the riders to find their way to office especially during peak hours.
+The cycling community in Mumbai is continuously increasing with #cycle2work project initiated by Firoza and cyclists are making fearless efforts to reach office on a bicycle.
+But excessive dominance of cars and their merciless driving is making it difficult for the cyclists to find their way to office especially during peak hours.
 The cyclist on road are ignored big time and the drivers care least about them.
-Even though they hardly consume space and ride along the corners, motorist’s don’t hesitate to squeeze them aside and show little remorse for their actions.
+Even though they hardly consume space and pedal through the corners of the road, motorist’s don’t hesitate to squeeze them aside and show little remorse for their actions.
 Despite unfavorable conditions and real time hardships, the cyclist’s are somehow fighting their way.
 They are determined and positively progressing with a mission to increase cycling culture and recruiting more people to use cycles for commuting.

 But unfortunately, there have been recent cases reported of serious accidents where cyclist’s were hit by cars.
 In one of the accident, a cyclist lost his life which left a serious impression with the entire cycling community of Mumbai.
 This triggered a need to start a road safety awareness campaign and directly engage with the motorist.